uta-lug-nuts/LnOS/README.md

 ## Known Issues

-* Manual installation is complex for beginners—custom installer in progress.
+* Not fully reliable yet (still not even a 1.0.0 release)
 * No testing done for ARM.
 * no iso specific to the repo
+* No GH Action pipeline test

 ## Credits

 Inspired by Professor Bakker’s and UTA LUGNUTS Community of a vision for a UTA-specific distro.

 Built on the amazing work of the Arch Linux community.
+Install Files look beautiful from the wonderful tool: [GUM](https://github.com/charmbracelet/gum?tab=readme-ov-file)